 When it comes to picking a top, Sesny thinks outside the box with Outdoor Voices, a relative newcomer in the fitness/yoga game.
 OV is gaining popularity, especially among Instagram-obsessed millennials and Gen-Z workout enthusiasts.

-Inspired by the brand's motto, “Doing Things Is Better Than Not Doing Things,” OV fans and influencers post hiking, biking, workout, and dog-walking selfies with the obvious hashtag, #doingthings.
-Outdoor Voices encourages fun over competition and lets shoppers create outfits by building an OV “kit” with a bottom and a top for $75 to $95.
+Inspired by the brand’s motto, “Doing Things Is Better Than Not Doing Things,” OV fans and influencers post hiking, biking, workout, and dog-walking selfies with the obvious hashtag, #doingthings.
+Outdoor Voices encourages fun over competition and lets shoppers create outfits by building an OV “kit” with a bottom and a top (ranging from $75–$95).

 Weyenberg pairs Athleta’s Chaturanga pants with Coaster sweatshirts, noting, “I enjoy the fit, and I also really like their fair-trade and sustainability initiatives.”
 Athleta is known for its “Power of the She” message which celebrates women and their ability to kick butt in studios, gyms, and boardrooms.